Their theory of William Ryan and Walter Pitman has been verified in a number of ways:

 They also found two species of freshwater mollusks which ranged from 7,460

 to 15,500 years old.
-This supports the theory that the Black Sea switched
+This is very strong evidence that the Black Sea switched

 the Dniester, Dnieper, Danube, Don, Volga and other rivers continue